fufexan/dotfiles/README.md

 configs in this repository.
 The config is modular, so you can comment out modules to fit your needs.

-I'm planning on slimming it down as I move more of my packages to Home Manager (repo to come soon™).
+I'm planning on moving more of the configuration to Home Manager, which will be integrated here.

 ## Components

 As of now, it includes configurations for:

 - Bootloader - customize the bootloader
-- Droidcam - uses NUR, but will be rewritten as a Nix Overlay
 - Fonts - configure fonts
+- Neovim - manage plugins and configuration
 - Network - define hostname, firewall rules, network services
 - Pulse - Pulseaudio changes to make it realtime
 - Packages - a list of packages to install and also programs with configs
+- Services - manage services
 - Shell - define the global shell and its options, and console configs
 - Users - define the users and their groups
 - Xorg - default DM/DE/WM and keyboard config